Active Research Projects focused on the health and mental health of service members and their families and children include:

 This study aims to identify experiences of bereaved military family members (adults and children) — how psychological and/or physical outcomes of bereavement are influenced by family members’ pre-existing psychological and physical health, genetic factors, support and unique factors associated with military death.
 Expert consultants from Columbia University, UCLA, and University of Michigan are also collaborating on study analyses.

 Grief is a normal process that usually improves over time.
 The National Military Family Bereavement Study (NMFBS) conducted by the Uniformed Services University has determined that a sizeable portion of bereaved military family members suffer prolonged levels of grief and distress.
 This prolonged distress puts them at risk for harmful long-term changes in physical and mental health.
-Recognizing the need to help bereaved military families, the NMFBS formed a partnership with the Center for Complicated Grief at Columbia University to create a program for bereaved military families to better manage grief, guilt, and anger.
+Recognizing the need to help bereaved military families and friends, the NMFBS formed a partnership with the Center for Complicated Grief at Columbia University to create a program for bereaved military families and friends to better manage grief, guilt, and anger.
 The program, entitled GRIEF STEPS, is an app-based/Internet program designed to lower grief and decrease risk for long-term problems.
-GRIEF STEPS will be tested in a “randomized controlled trial,” which means that we will ask bereaved military family members to participate and then assign them to one of two group, either the GRIEF STEPS group or a “control” group that will focus on building resilience.
+GRIEF STEPS will be tested in a “randomized controlled trial,” which means that we will ask bereaved military family members and close friends to participate and then assign them to one of two groups, either the GRIEF STEPS group or a “control” group that will focus on building resilience.
 The study will compare how the people in each group do in overall improvement in grief severity and adaptation to loss.
 Both groups will have guides who can help or answer questions about the intervention.
 If GRIEF STEPS is successful, it would be a helpful resource for current and future survivors who suffer the death of a military loved one.